 Finally, installation of fencing between the existing residential properties and created wetland is proposed to discourage disturbance/interaction with the feature.
+The fencing will be placed along the outside edge of the vegetated buffer.
+Fencing will also be installed between the created wetland and the development site to act as a physical barrier between the development and the natural areas.
 In addition to the fencing, incorporation of education signage will be considered during detailed design.

 Salt contributions from Street A into the created wetland are likely to occur given its proximity.
 As discussed below within Section 6.4, winter maintenance standards should be created in accordance with the City of Hamilton's Salt Management Plan (2021).
+Snow should be stored away from natural features and opportunities for the melt water to be captured and conveyed into the storm sewer network instead of into the natural features should be explored.
 In addition to this, the created habitat is currently not designed to support sensitive species (i.e., breeding amphibians); the targeted fauna usage within the feature is generally restricted to terrestrial species (e.g., insects, birds, small mammals).
 The installation of salt-tolerant plants will be included within the planting list.
-These plants could include species such as Gray Dogwood (Cornus racemosa), Red-osier Dogwood (Cornus sericea), Choke Cherry (Prunus virginiana), Wild Red Raspberry (Rubus idaeus sp.
+These plants could include species such as Gray Dogwood (Cornus 61acemose), Red-osier Dogwood (Cornus sericea), Choke Cherry (Prunus virginiana), Wild Red Raspberry (Rubus idaeus sp.
 Strigosus), Nannyberry (Viburnum lentago).